d-koppenhagen/.dotfiles/README.md

 ## Other configuration files

+## `llama-pack-config.json`

+This configuration file is used by the [Bubblewrap CLI](https://www.npmjs.com/package/@bubblewrap/cli) to generated signed TWA activities based on a PWA.
+It contains the path to the Android SDK and Java JDK 8.

 ### `osx.sh`

 Some settings for macOS, for configuring finder, desktop, enabling debug options, display options (hidden files, file extensions, etc.).